psu13/mutable-states/content/The Orphan and Me: Final Words on Bloodborne.md

 2. One hit kills you.

-3. He moves arbitrarily fast and has infinite range.
+3. His moves can be arbitrarily fast and have infinite range.
 In particular he will often hit you with a charge from the opposite side of the arena when you are not looking.
 This happened over and over to me when I was running away from the lightning attack.

 After dozens (or hundreds, who knows) of tries I slowly got better at controlling my spacing, recognizing when to delay dodging and when to dodge early, and keeping an eye out for a trans-atlantic missile attack.
 But I still get it wrong about half the time and each mistake means doing the fight over again.
-There are four basic classes of attacks to watch for:
+There are five basic classes of attacks to watch for:

-1. Spinny shrimp combos.
+1. Spinny yo-yo shrimp combos.
 Dodge back if you can, dodge through the first one then away if you don't have the right spacing.
+These will also be combined with the deadly double charge attack that you will always kill you as you try to dodge *back* rather than *through*.
+Or it will kill you because you timed your dodge through it incorrectly and got sliced in half by the shrimp.

 2. Leap up in the air and back down again moves.
 Here the thing is to unlock and roll *just* as he lands.
 This was really hard for me to learn.
 I still get crushed about 25% of the time.